Clinical Teaching/Field Experiences Frequently Asked Questions

-What are the eligibility requirements for student teaching?
+What are the eligibility requirements for clinical teaching?

-All candidates must be admitted to the Education Preparation Program before they can apply for student teaching.
+All candidates must be admitted to the Education Preparation Program before they can apply for clinical teaching.

 Early Childhood to Grade 6 and Grades 4-8

-- Candidates pursuing Early Childhood to Grade 6 certification must complete all courses in their interdisciplinary major to be eligible to student teach (Internship II).
-All candidates are required to complete Internship I (ED 4309, ED 4311, ED 4314 and RDG 4602) as a block prior to Internship II (student teaching) when part of the degree plan.
+- Candidates pursuing Early Childhood to Grade 6 certification must complete all courses in their interdisciplinary major to be eligible to clinical teach (Internship II).
+All candidates are required to complete Internship I (ED 4309, ED 4311, ED 4314 and RDG 4602) as a block prior to Internship II (clinical teaching) when part of the degree plan.

-- Candidates pursuing Grades 4-8 certification in English Language Arts and Reading, Generalist, Mathematics, Science and Social Studies must complete all courses in their interdisciplinary major to be eligible to student teach (Internship II).
-Candidates are required to complete Internship I (ED 4309, ED 4311, ED 4314 and RDG 4602) as a block prior to Internship II (student teaching).
+- Candidates pursuing Grades 4-8 certification in English Language Arts and Reading, Generalist, Mathematics, Science and Social Studies must complete all courses in their interdisciplinary major to be eligible to clinical teach (Internship II).
+Candidates are required to complete Internship I (ED 4309, ED 4311, ED 4314 and RDG 4602) as a block prior to Internship II (clinical teaching).

-- Candidates must have completed all required advanced pedagogy and professional responsibilities courses (ED 4321, ED 4322, EPSY 3311, KIN 3357 for all-level physical education) and RDG 4320 with grade point averages of at least 2.50 (cumulative and in residence) and no grade lower than a C. Candidates seeking additional certification areas must meet the same requirements as listed above.
+- Candidates must have completed all required advanced pedagogy and professional responsibilities courses (RDG 4320, ED 4321, ED 4322, EPSY 3303, EPSY 3314) with grade point averages of at least 2.75 (cumulative and in residence) and no grade lower than a C. Candidates seeking additional certification areas must meet the same requirements as listed above.

 Note: Candidates should consult their degree plans for reference to required courses in their major and minor.
 Any deficiencies or requirements listed below must be corrected and/or completed:

-- By the end of the second summer term for fall student teaching
+- By the end of the second summer term for fall clinical teaching - or -

-- By the end of the fall semester for spring student teaching.
+- By the end of the fall semester for spring clinical teaching.

 How and when do I apply for the Education Preparation Program?